Spring Boot Pre-Interview Guide Comprehensive Assignment: Marketplace REST API — Spring Boot 4 · Kotlin 2.3

 • Member types: BUYER, SELLER, ADMIN

-• JWT token issuance upon login (Access Token + Refresh Token)
+• JWT issuance on login (Access Token + Refresh Token)

 • Business registration number is required for sellers